-Dr. Stephen Strittmatter is Vincent Coates Professor of Neurology, and Professor of Neuroscience at Yale University School of Medicine and Director of the Yale Alzheimer's Disease Resource Center.
-He has conceived, overseen and commercialized the discovery and development of therapeutic pharmaceuticals to treat traumatic spinal cord injury and Alzheimer’s disease.
-Steve has founded several biotech companies based on the seminal discoveries made in his lab about the molecular mechanisms of disease and has served on the Scientific Advisory Boards of multiple biopharmaceutical companies.
+Dr. Stephen Strittmatter is Professor of Neurology and Chair of the Neuroscience Department at Yale University School of Medicine, Director of the Kavli Institute for Neuroscience, Director of the Yale Alzheimer's Disease Research Center, and Director of the Memory Disorders Clinic.
+He has conceived, overseen, and commercialized the discovery and development of therapeutic pharmaceuticals to treat traumatic spinal cord injury and Alzheimer’s disease.
+Steve has founded several biotech companies based on the seminal discoveries made in his lab about the molecular mechanisms of diseases, and has served on the scientific advisory boards of multiple biopharmaceutical companies.
 As co-founder, he brings a wealth of wisdom and insight to ProteoWise.

 Dr. Kostylev rose from graduate student to research faculty member at Yale University, where he developed the technological advancements upon which ProteoWise is based.